 Community is fostered by a number of organized activities within the Residence Program.

-Meals, which are often prepared by volunteers, are served every week night when school is in session.
+Meals are served every week night when school is in session.
 This time serves as a touchstone for the whole community, where everyone can come together, be nourished, and converse face to face.
 Attendance is mandatory and visitors are always welcome.

 Chores, which address the campus’ regular maintenance needs, are split evenly between residents and often rotate.
 Learning to take responsibility and care for the basic infrastructure on which you depend builds character and is an essential part of living in a community.
 Quarterly workdays, where the entire community comes together to accomplish larger projects, are also held, and of course, meals are served.